 The therapists below are the full members of the ACPS.
 As well as therapeutic work they are involved in the day-to-day running of the service

 Julian is a counsellor and psychotherapist with a Diploma in Psychodynamic Counselling and an MA in Linguistics.
 He has been an Accredited member of the British Association for Counselling and Psychotherapy since 2007, and a member of ACPS since 2017.
 He has also completed a Graduate Development Programme at Gloucester Counselling Service and the Classical Theory module at Severnside Institute for Psychotherapy.
 Julian has a particular interest in Lacanian psychoanalysis and is a member of a Bristol-based Lacan reading group.
+He is also a teacher and supervisor on the Diploma Programme at Wessex Counselling and Psychotherapy in Frome.
 Website: http://counselling-in-bristol.com/

 Justine is a psychotherapist with an MA in Integrative Psychotherapy (Minster Centre) and a Diploma in Integrative Counselling (Minster Centre); she is accredited with UKCP (United Kingdom Council for Psychotherapy).
 She has nearly twenty years experience of working with adults in private practice, and of short-term work in several different agency settings.
 Her experience includes working with children and young people (Diploma in Psychodynamic Counselling in Schools, Wessex) and with couples (Advanced Certificate in Working with Couples, Tavistock Relationships).
 With an academic background in English Literature (PhD, Queen Mary University of London), she is a senior tutor at Bath Centre for Psychotherapy & Counselling.